pellierd/pddl4j/docs/instantiating_planning_problems.rst

     :linenos:

 The first part of the main method parses the domain and the problem from the PDDL files (see for more details).
-If the parser succeeds, then a new `ADLProblem <http://pddl4j.imag.fr/repository/pddl4j/api/current/index.html?fr/uga/pddl4j/planners/ADLProblem.html>`_ is created from the parsed problem.
+If the parser succeeds, then a new `DefaultProblem <http://pddl4j.imag.fr/repository/pddl4j/api/current/index.html?fr/uga/pddl4j/planners/DefaultProblem.html>`_ is created from the parsed problem.
 Then, the method ``instantiate()``is called to instantiate the problem.

 .. warning::